TranNhatTan14/Obsidian/Vocabulary/debatable.md

 antonyms:
 homophones:
 anagrams:
-description:
+description: open to discussion
 prefix:
 root:
-suffix:
-pronunciation:
-example:
-etymology:
+suffix: able - having the quality of
 ---